TeisLoyche/Forest_Frenzy_FightingGame/README.md

 A personal project, just for fun.
-I wanted to try to make a simple game in JavaScript, in this case I chose a fighting game.
+I wanted to try to make a simple fighting game in JavaScript.
 All sprites + background were made by me, and all sounds used were downloaded royalty free from Pixabay.com

 Player 1 controls: